-The FSS is reviewed in detail at least every three years as part of the triennial valuation.
+The FSS is reviewed in detail at least every three years as part of the triennial valuation (which may move to every four years in future - See Section 2.8).
 Normally the FSS is expected to remain unaltered until it is consulted on as part of the formal process for the next valuation.
-As a result, however, of the Local Government Pension Scheme (Amendment) Regulations 2018 which came into effect on 14 May 2018 it has been necessary to amend the FSS, after due consultation.